-To stay consistent, find a piece of documentation which represents the tone you want to take with your target group and save it as a template.
+To stay consistent, find a piece of documentation that represents the tone you want to take with your target group and save it as a template.
 When you’re ready to start writing out your next draft, refer back to that template.

 You’ll eventually train yourself to intuitively match your tone to your audience.
 Until then, use that reference document to hone your email writing skills and keep your output consistent.